 Exemption form can be picked up at the district office and the completed, notarized form can be submitted to the School District Office for the Superintendent’s signature.
 A certificate will be issued and sent to the parent/guardian.

 Compulsory Attendance Exemption Certificates can be picked up at the school where the student is enrolled or the School District Office.
-The information on the front and back sides of the form needs to be completed.
-The form should be submitted to the School District Office for the Superintendent's signature.
+The information on the form must be completed.
+The form should be submitted to the School District Office for the Superintendent’s signature.
 A copy will be sent to the school and the parent/guardian.
 Parents should, also, contact the principal of the last school attended to determine if matters relating to books and fees have been taken care of.

 Students exempted from compulsory public school education by the local board for instruction in home school may be eligible for participation in extracurricular public school activities provided they are taking courses comparable to traditional school courses or earning credit under options outlined in R277-700-6.
 The home school student may only participate in extracurricular or school day activities at the school within whose boundaries the student’s custodial parent(s) or legal guardian resides.